panasenco/panasenco.github.io/_posts/2015-04-11-quick-django-deploy.md

 ---

+### Step 0.
+Install Debian 7 on your server and power it on.

 ### Step 1.
 Log into your server and install Apache 2.

 1. *(On your personal computer)* Log into your new server as root over SSH (Secure Shell Connection).